 Angela Mahler taught Art at Mayflower, a progressive secondary school in Nigeria, from 1964 to 1966.
-She travelled widely in West Africa when work allowed and wrote many letters to friends and family, describing what she saw and experienced.
+She traveled widely in West Africa when work allowed and wrote many letters to friends and family, describing what she saw and experienced.
 Her letters from Nigeria are collected in this volume.
 It is a personal memoir, full of vivid descriptions of people and places which she observed.

 Worked as a young doctor as a Government Medical Officer in Botswana.
 Spent most of my career caring for patients brought to hospital as emergencies.
 My design portfolio includes the preparation of material for lecture presentations and posters, internal publication of volumes of clinical guidelines and the production of family greetings cards by many different methods and over many years.
 More recently I have held a brief to create and reinforce a brand image for the College of Emergency Medicine, which was established in 2006.
 Now retired from clinical work, much of my time is spent organising and copying photographs, writings and art work collected over the years.